 The Access Watch plugin for WordPress is not supported anymore and the plugin is unactive.

 The Access Watch plugin is a traffic analysis and security service.
 Our technology processes visitor activity on your WordPress website and delivers insights to improve site security and performance.

 Using innovative pattern matching and signature identification, our real-time analysis clearly breaks down your traffic between human and robots, immediately identifying threats and enabling you to block them from abusing your website.
 All in a beautiful and easy-to-use dashboard!

-Access Watch is hyper efficient at detecting and blocking:
+Access Watch is highly efficient in detecting and mitigating numerous website threats, including: